 This feature is a must for anyone who uses email to communicate with colleagues and clients who live in different time zones or have different working hours.

-On top of this, Mailbutler’s Send Later is smart.
-Firstly, if you try to send an email outside of your own set working hours, it can automatically schedule your email to be sent at the beginning of your next working day.
+But Mailbutler’s Smart Send Later feature does so much more.
+If you try to send an email outside of your own set working hours, it can automatically schedule your email to be sent at the beginning of your next working day.
 This means you always stay professional, and always send emails during the working hours of your recipient, maximizing your chances of having your email read, rather than lost in the daily barrage of emails.

 Moreover, if you don’t want to send your message if your recipient has already emailed you, Mailbutler can automatically cancel the delivery of your scheduled email.
 This works even if you schedule an email to multiple recipients and just one of them replies.
 The message isn’t lost, though, meaning you can head into your scheduled folder and still make changes or reschedule your email to be delivered if you want.

-Mailbutler also gives you push notifications letting you know about the status of your scheduled message, for example if it gets automatically cancelled or if its delivery was successful, and provides an informative widget in the Mailbutler Sidebar which gives you an overview of all your scheduled messages and their status.
+Mailbutler also gives you push notifications letting you know about the status of your scheduled message, for example, if it gets automatically canceled or if its delivery was successful, and provides an informative widget in the Mailbutler Sidebar which gives you an overview of all your scheduled messages and their status.

-Why Mailbutler’s Send Later feature is better than the macOS Ventura email scheduling option
+Why Mailbutler’s Smart Send Later feature is better than the macOS Ventura email scheduling option

-Mailbutler’s Send Later feature beats the macOS Ventura email scheduling functionality for five main reasons:
+Mailbutler’s Smart Send Later feature beats the macOS Ventura email scheduling functionality for five main reasons:

 - With Mailbutler, your scheduled emails are temporarily stored in a special remote mailbox named “Scheduled,” which means you can check and edit your scheduled messages on other devices as well.
 The macOS Ventura email scheduling feature, on the other hand, temporarily stores your scheduled emails in a dedicated local folder called “Scheduled,” meaning you can’t access your scheduled messages on your iPhone or iPad.